U.S. readies COVID-19 inoculation rollout as regulators OK first vaccine

 VACCINE DRY-RUN

-Healthcare workers and elderly people in long-term care facilities are expected to be the first recipients for shots, with initial limitations on supplies meaning most of the general public will have to wait months for the vaccines to become widely available.
+Healthcare workers and elderly people in long-term care facilities are expected to be the main recipients of a first round of 2.9 million shots this month, with initial limitations on supplies meaning most of the general public will have to wait months for the vaccines to become widely available.

 “We want to make sure that we are perfectly ready and open with a bang,” Kristen Kelley, director of infection prevention at IU Health, told Reuters.